DSI-VD/xjc-non-null-getter/README.md

 https://oss.sonatype.org/

-Login with Sonatype JIRA account
+Login with your Sonatype JIRA account